 I have been on a waffle kick lately since my family is home full time now, so that means more leisurely mornings, extra time to make more than a smoothie or eggs and toast for breakfast.
 Waffles are my favorite sweet breakfast food.
 I have a gazillion favorite savory breakfast foods such as eggs benedict – especially Hawaiian style with kalua pork, huevos rancheros, chilaquiles, breakfast tacos, to name a few.

 When it comes to sweet breakfast foods my heart has always belonged to those thick, Belgian style waffles with the deep squares you can fill with sauces and syrups.
 I love the crunchy exterior and the soft, chewy interior.
-Ube (ooh-bay) adds an extra layer of texture and flavor to these already amazing waffles.
+Purple sweet potato and or Ube (ooh-bay) add an extra layer of texture and flavor to these already amazing waffles.

 The two key ingredients for these ube mochi waffles – mochiko flour and roasted, mashed ube yam or purple sweet potato.
 Koda Farms mochiko flour is my fave to use.
 I used Stokes purple sweet potatoes from Frieda’s produce, but if you can find ube yams use those instead for true ube.
 In the past I have used other brands of purple sweet potatoes including the Okinawan purple sweets I have found in Hawaii and in Asian and international grocery stores locally.
 Those have a light tan skin with a lighter purple interior.